Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Ship It In

-Pack the unit securely and drop it with your carrier.
-MTC Screens handles the rebuild — replacing the failed screen assembly with their improved, marine-tested components — typically within 5 business days.
+Box the unit with padding and drop it with your carrier.
+MTC Screens receives it, rebuilds the entire display screen assembly with their improved components, tests it fully, and ships it back — typically within 5 business days.

 04